Reinforcement Learning Control of a Biomechanical Model of the Upper Extremity: Results

 \subsection{Fitts' Law}

-For evaluation of the trajectories resulting from our final policy for different target conditions, we designed a discrete Fitts' Law type task.
-The task follows the ISO 9241-9 ergonomics standard and incorporates 13 equidistant targets arranged in a circle at 50cm distance in front of the body and placed 10cm right of the right shoulder (Fig~\ref{fig:iso-task-setup}).
-The objective is for the end-effector to reach each target and to stay inside the target for 100ms.
-Although not included in the training phase, staying inside the target seemed to be no problem during evaluation.
-If both requirements are satisfied or 1.5 seconds have passed, the next target is given to the learned policy.
+In order to evaluate the trajectories resulting from our final policy for different target conditions, we designed a discrete Fitts' Law type task.
+The task follows the ISO 9241-9 ergonomics standard and incorporates 13 equidistant targets arranged in a circle at 50 cm distance in front of the body and placed 10 cm to the right of the right shoulder (Fig.~\ref{fig:fitts-law-type-task}).
+The objective is for the end-effector to reach each target and to remain inside the target for 100 ms. In this case we deem the movement successful.
+Although not included in the training phase, remaining inside the target seemed to be unproblematic during evaluation.
+If either the movement was successful, or 1.5 seconds have passed, the next target is given to the learned policy.

-The Index of Difficulty (ID) of the tasks ranges from 1 to 4, where ID is computed as $\log_2(D/W+1)$. $D$ denotes the distance between initial and target position and $W$ is the target size.
-We execute 50 movements for each task condition and each direction, i.e., 6500 movements in total.
-All of them were successful, i.e., the end-effector stayed inside the target for 100ms within the given 1.5 seconds.
+The Index of Difficulty (ID) of the tasks ranges from 1 to 4, where ID is computed as $\log_2(D/W+1)$. $D$ denotes the distance between the initial and target position, and $W$ is the target size.
+We execute 50 movements for each task condition and each direction, i.e., 6500 movements in total -- all were successful.

-Using the trajectories from this discrete pointing task, we evaluate whether the synthesized movements follow Fitts' Law \cite{Fitts54}, i.e., whether there exists a linear relationship between task difficulty (ID) and the required movement time.
-Fig~\ref{fig:fittslaw} shows the total duration for each movement sorted by ID.
-The median movement times for each ID (green lines) are approximated by a linear function (red line, with $R^{2}=0.9986$).
-This indicates that Fitts' Law holds for aimed movements simulated by the model.
+Using the trajectories from this discrete pointing task, we evaluate whether the synthesized movements follow Fitts' Law\cite{Fitts54}, i.e., whether there is a linear relationship between task difficulty (ID) and the required movement time.
+Figure~\ref{fig:fitts-law-type-task}c shows the total duration for each movement sorted by ID.
+The median movement times for each ID (green lines) are approximated by a linear function (red line, with coefficient of determination $R^{2}=0.9986$).